 312 Beverage and Tobacco Product Manufacturing Cont.

 Manufacturing processes include:

 31211 Soft drink manufacturing

 31212 Breweries

 31213 Wineries

 31214 Distilleries

 Itemized Equipment

-Cold Storage and Ice-making equipment
+Cold Storage and Ice-making equipment2

-313 Textile Mills
+313 Textile Mills1

-Personal property used in the main processes in this industry which include preparational and spinning of fiber, knitting or weaving of fabric, and the finishing of the textile.
+Personal property used in the main processes in this industry which include preparation and spinning of fiber, knitting or weaving of fabric, and the finishing of the textile.

-314 Textile Product
+314 Textile Product1

 Personal property used in creation of textile products.
-With a few exceptions, process used in this industry are generally cut and sew (i.e., purchasing fabric and cutting a sewing to make non-apparel textile products, such as sheets and towels).
+With a few exceptions, processe used in this industry are generally cut and sew (i.e., purchasing fabric and cutting an sewing to make non-apparel textile products, such as sheets and towels).

-315 Apparel Manufacturing
+315 Apparel Manufacturing1

 Personal property used in the Apparel Manufacturing industry.
-This industry includes diverse range of establishments manufacturing full lines of ready-to-wear apparel a custom apparel: apparel contractors, performing cutting or sewing operations on materia owned by others; jobbers performing entrepreneurial functions involved in apparmanufacture; and tailors, manufacturing custom garments for individual clients.
+This industry includes a diverse range of establishments manufacturing full lines of ready-to-wear apparel and custom apparel: apparel contractors, performing cutting or sewing operations on material owned by others; jobbers performing entrepreneurial functions involved in appared manufacture; and tailors, manufacturing custom garments for individual clients.

-316 Leather and Allied Product Manufacturing
+316 Leather and Allied Product Manufacturing1

-Personal property used to transform hides into leather by tanning or curing and fabrication the leather into products for final consumption.
-It also includes the manufacture of simil products from other materials, including products (except apparel) made from "leath substitutes," such as rubber, plastics, or textiles It includes dyeing or dressing furs.
+Personal property used to transform hides into leather by tanning or curing and fabricating the leather into products for final consumption.
+It also includes the manufacture of similar products from other materials, including products (except apparel) made from "leather substitutes," such as rubber, plastics, or textiles It includes dyeing or dressing furs.

-321 Wood Product Manufacturing
+321 Wood Product Manufacturing 1

-The production processes of the Wood Product Manufacturing sub sector include sawir planing, shaping, laminating, and assembling of wood products starting from logs that a cut into bolts, or lumber that then may be further cut, or shaped by lathes or other shapingtools .
-The lumber or other transformed wood shapes may also be subsequently planed smoothed, and assembled into finished products, such as wood containers.
+The production processes of the Wood Product Manufacturing sub sector include sawing planing, shaping, laminating, and assembling of wood products starting from logs that are cut into bolts, or lumber that then may be further cut, or shaped by lathes or other shaping-tools .
+The lumber or other transformed wood shapes may also be subsequently planed or smoothed, and assembled into finished products, such as wood containers.

-322 Paper Manufacturing 3221 Pulp, paper and paperboards mills 15 Personal property used in the manufacturing of pulp and involves separating the cellulose fibers from other impurities in wood or used paper.
-The manufacturing of paper involves matting these fibers into a sheet. • 3222 Converted Paper Product Manufacturing 15 Personal property used in the manufacture of paperboard containers including corrugating, cutting, and shaping machinery to form paperboard into containers.
-Paper bag and coated and treated paper manufacturing establishments cut and coat paper and foil.
-Stationery product manufacturing establishments make a variety of paper products used for writing, filing, and similar applications.
-Other converted paper product manufacturing includes, in particular, the conversion of sanitary paper stock into such things as tissue paper and disposable diapers. to ng ng nd in 323 Printing a nd related support activities1 15 or computer The most primedium (little operty including presses, used to transfer an image from a plate, screen, filr r file to some medium, such as paper, plastics, metal, textile articles, or woo rominent of these methods is to transfer the image from a plate or screen to the hographic, gravure, screen, and flexographic printing).
-When publishing ar done in the same establishment, the establishment is classified under Indust formation. nd. ne nd Itemized 1 Equipment nputer file to directly "drive" the printing mechanism to create the image) .
-5 Blue Print M Machines1 15 Machines - small table model 3-D Printers .
-7 324 Petroleum and Coal Products Manufacturing2 20 dominant pr component operty used to transform crude petroleum and coal into usable products.
-The ocess is petroleum refining that involves the separation of crude petroleum in products through such techniques as cracking and distillation.
-Products such coatings and petroleum lubricating oils are made. to
+322 Paper Manufacturing15 3221 Pulp, paper and paperboards mills .
+15 Personal property used in the manufacturing of pulp and involves separat the cellulose fibers from other impurities in wood or used paper.
+I manufacturing of paper involves matting these fibers into a sheet.
+3222 Converted Paper Product Manufacturing .
+15 Personal property used in the manufacture of paperboard containers included corrugating, cutting, and shaping machinery to form paperboard is containers.
+Paper bag and coated and treated paper manufacture establishments cut and coat paper and foil.
+Stationery product manufacture establishments make a variety of paper products used for writing, filing, a similar applications.
+Other converted paper product manufacturing includes particular, the conversion of sanitary paper stock into such things as tiss paper and disposable diapers. into ring ring and s, in 323 Printing g and related support activities .
+15 Personal property including presses, used to transfer an image from a plate, screen, film, or computer file to some medium, such as paper, plastics, metal, textile articles, or wood.
+The most prominent of these methods is to transfer the image from a plate or screen to the medium (lithographic, gravure, screen, and flexographic printing).
+When publishing and printing are done in the same establishment, the establishment is classified under Industry Code 51, Information.
+Itemize ed Equipment computer file to directly "drive" the printing mechanism to create the image) 5 nt Machines nt Machines - small table model 3-D Print ters 7 324 Petrole um and Coal Products Manufacturing .
+20 dominan compone I property used to transform crude petroleum and coal into usable products.
+It process is petroleum refining that involves the separation of crude petroleum is ent products through such techniques as cracking and distillation.
+Products such that coatings and petroleum lubricating oils are made. into